 We must begin to question, why scoliosis surgeries are on the rise in America and why it is being promoted as the only treatment that must be performed to address the lateral curve of the scoliosis patients.
 We must become skeptics in our own healthcare as these surgeries are presented as “life and death” scenarios that must be performed immediately once the patient advances to perceived surgical levels.
 We must also begin to question the very elements that are used to determine the severity of the scoliosis Cobb angle.
 We know that the measurement of the Cobb angle only addresses the scoliosis curvature from a two dimensional perspective and this is flawed from the onset as scoliosis is more than two dimensional.
 We must begin to question, to research to find a better way.

-The medical community as an entity must better service its scoliosis community of patients by making parents aware of these non-surgical treatments developed by the CLEAR Institute for the sake and the well-being of the patient.
+The medical community as an entity must better service its scoliosis community of patients by making parents aware of these non-surgical treatments for the sake and the well-being of the patient.

 We are being told after all this time, that the only way to improve, to relieve (non-existent symptoms of pain) is to open the body up, chip away at bone from hips and ribs for harvest to the spinal vertebrae, to take the mobile, flexible spine and to fuse it to a solid, immobile structure that will become rigid, and instrument the spine, with large and invasive pieces of metal.
 The body, and its natural mechanics now permanently altered and the long term outcomes unknown.